michaniets/french-childes/README.md

 ## Query CoNLL-U files

-- Default: Prints the complete corpus with added codings
+- Default is 'search': Prints the complete corpus with added codings
-- Option --coding_only: prints only graphs matching the query (with coding)
+- Option --coding_only: prints only graphs matching the query (with added codings)

+Use _--coding_only_ if you if you want to merge the result back into the table.

 ```{shell}
 dql.py <query file> <conllu file> [--coding_only] [> <output file>]